-Becoming a star in Career Mode and winning everything there is to win on the biggest stage starts with hard work and steady development.
+Becoming a star and winning everything there is to win on the biggest stage starts with hard work and steady FIFA 22 career mode development.

 We already wrote about how to improve players in FIFA 22 as a manager.
 As a player, it’s much different – you can take full control of your progress, decide exactly what kind of player you want to be, and guide your career towards that goal.
 To do this, you need to put in the work in training and make the most out of every chance your manager gives you.